The HistoryAccess.com Interview:

 Q. What’s the most common question you get from people?

-Q. With regard to the quarterly journal, Jim – many of the articles are written by you, correct?
+Q. Jim, with regard to the journal, how many of the articles are written by you?

 Q. I’ll just mention a few of your articles from journal copies that I have: “Playing Cards in the Fur Trade,” about playing cards used as trade goods, manufactured in several countries, with details about how they were used.
 A piece about a War of 1812 “chief’s gun” used in trade.
 A piece about a lead smoking pipe used by Plains Indians.
 Also, one issue, from 2006, is an exhibit catalog from a Mountain Man exhibit you folks had, including photographs and descriptions of beaver hats, beaver traps, clothing, and guns.